paudley/py_qa/REORG_MODULES.md

 * Consolidate caching and diagnostic flows to simplify import graphs and make dependencies explicit.
 * Introduce a dedicated interfaces layer that defines stable protocols and abstractions consumed by higher-level modules.
 * Embed SOLID acceptance criteria so each package advertises its seam (inputs/outputs, owning services, permitted dependencies) before code moves.
-* Shape the tooling catalog as a self-contained specification that can be published independently for the wider lint tooling ecosystem.
+* Shape the tooling catalog as a self-contained specification that can be published independently for the wider lint tooling ecosystem; runtime code lives under `src/pyqa`, while the distributable spec module resides in the adjacent `src/tooling_spec` package.

 ## Proposed Package Layout